 Section 2.
 Personal Holiday.
 Regular full-time employees, who have been employed for a minimum of six (6) consecutive months, are entitled to two (2) personal holidays each calendar year.
-Such holidays are to be taken during the calendar year in which the holidays are earned and may not be carried forward into the following year.
+Such holidays are to be taken in full day increments during the calendar year in which the holidays are earned and may not be carried forward into the following year.
 The personal holidays shall be scheduled in accordance with Article 7, Section 4, Scheduling Vacations.